Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 Wenzel Klondike 8-Person Tent

 If you’re on a budget, this tent for 8 people is a viable option.
-It may not be the most durable tent, but it’s a good option to keep at hand if you’re camping with friends or family.
+It may not be the most durable tent, but it’s a good choice to keep at hand if you’re camping with friends or family.
 It can handle light rain, but it’s not the right pick for extra humid conditions.

 This tent has the following as opposed to the Coleman: